 The company is highly committed to having an open and communicative relationship with its shareholders and investors.
-In addition to the statutory and regulatory requirements relating to the Annual General Meeting, the publication of interim and annual financial statements, two Interim directors' statements and respective company announcements, all of which serve the purpose of keeping the market informed, the company will seeks to hold meetings with market participants and institutional investors.
-In this respect, for the period under review, the company has met with the Malta Association of Small Shareholders and a group of local financial intermediaries to give them an update on the market (at such meetings no information which is classified as 'inside information' in accordance with the Market Abuse Regulation (Regulation EU No. 596/2014) was disclosed).
+In addition to the statutory and regulatory requirements relating to the Annual General Meeting, the publication of interim and annual financial statements, two Interim directors' statements and respective company announcements, all of which serve the purpose of keeping the market informed, the company will seek to hold meetings with market participants and institutional investors.